edx/edx-exams/docs/test_plan/timed_exam.rst

     #.
 An interstitial is shown notifying the learner their exam time has expired and answers have been automatically submitted.
     #.
 If you modified `time allotted` please reset it to the initial value

-A learner is given limted time if starting a exam that is nearly due
+A learner is given limited time if starting a exam that is nearly due
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
     #.
 In studio, verify `time allotted` for the exam is greater than 5 minutes
     #.
 In studio, set the due date for the exam to 5 minutes from now